IcaliaLabs/github-actions/README.md

 Several custom Github Actions we use

-## Assert Directory Changed
+## Assert Path Changed

-Used to know if a directory changed in the commit.
+Used to know if a path (a file or directory) changed during the commit.
 Our most common case is triggering builds or not for our monorepositories, based on which files changed during the commit.

 ### Example